 Large parts of Tunsbergleden follow roads that have been in use since the Middle Ages and historical cultural experiences are close by, such as the historical points of interest dating back to the Viking area like Kaupang, Istrehågan, Gokstadhaugen and Borrehaugene.
 In addition, you can visit Vikingodden in Tønsberg and Midtgard Vikingsenter and Gildehallen in Borre.

 The coast pilgrimage is a beautiful and spectacular journey along Norway’s perhaps most important road – the coast!
 A journey with fjords, islands, islets and reefs – a saga from Viking to pilgrimage.
 The journey starts in Egersund and ends at Nidaros Cathedral in Trondheim.
+This is not a walking route, but primarily a sailing route from one important heritage point to the next – but with great possibilities to both walk and enjoy the magnificent coastal landscape along the way.

 In the maritime nation of Norway, the coast has always been one of the most important and perhaps most used means of travel.
 Not only for trade and general transport, but also for pilgrims who visited the tomb of Saint Olav.